DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 ## Configuration

-The .NET Tracer has additional configuration setting which can be set with these methods:
+The .NET Tracer has additional configuration settings which you can set by any of these methods:

-- By setting the environment variables
+- Environment variables
 - The .NET application code
-- By editing the application's `app.config`/`web.config` file (.NET Framework only)
+- The application's `app.config` or `web.config` file (.NET Framework only)
-- By creating a `datadog.json` file
+- A `datadog.json` file

 {{< tabs >}}